 Experian raised two issues with the provisions in terms of outdated pre-screening practices and inability to provide risk-based pricing.
 The Review considers that concerned stakeholders could raise the former issue as part of the future independent review of Part IIIA (noting that the Review has not received sufficient information about this issue).
-The latter issue can be addressed by the introduction of a soft enquiries framework into the CR Code (see Proposal 43 and 6.1.1 above).
+The latter issue can be addressed by the introduction of a soft enquiries framework into the CR Code (see Proposal 43 and Error!
+Reference s ource not found.1 above).